 *This post was originally published December 1, 2016, but was updated for the 2019 winter on January 17.

 (BPT) – With winter comes the holiday season, a time that’s supposed to be associated with comfort and joy.
 How joyful can it be if pests invade your house or if your home is cold and drafty?

 Stay warm all winter long by addressing air leaks from gaps and cracks that make your home feel uncomfortable.

 “Drafts and heat loss are common problems in the winter, and they affect homes of every age, size and construction,” says Gary Parsons, fellow at The Dow Chemical Company.
 “Those factors can seriously affect your home’s energy efficiency and how comfortable it feels.
 Fortunately, it’s not difficult to deal with issues like air leaks and insulation, and doing so can significantly improve your home’s function and livability.”

-Parsons suggests these steps to help ensure a draft-free, pest-free and comfy home this winter season:
+Parsons suggests the following steps to help ensure a draft-free, pest-free and comfy home this winter season!

 Seal cracks and gaps

 Sealing cracks can help prevent air leakage, improve a home’s overall energy efficiency and block out pests and insects.
-In fact, homeowners can save an average of 15 percent on heating and cooling by air sealing their homes and adding insulation, according to Energy Star.
+In fact, homeowners can save an average of 15% on heating and cooling by air sealing their homes and adding insulation, according to Energy Star.

 Insulation is like a blanket that your home wears to help keep everyone inside warm and cozy.
 If your home doesn’t have the right amount or type of insulation for your climate, it can lose heat, energy efficiency and comfort.
 About 90 percent of existing homes don’t have enough insulation, according to the North American Insulation Manufacturers Association.